yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-pump-configuration.md

 `enable_sniffing` - If sniffing is enabled, the `elasticsearch_url` will be used to make a request to get a list of all the nodes in the cluster.
 The returned addresses will then be used.
 Defaults to `false`.

+`extended_stats` - If set to true will include the following additional fields: Raw Request, Raw Response and User Agent.

-`document_type` - The type of the document that is created in ES.
+`index_name` - The name of the index that all the analytics data will be placed in.
 Defaults to "tyk_analytics"

 `rolling_index` - Appends the date to the end of the index name, so each days data is split into a different index name.
 E.g. tyk_analytics-2016.02.28 Defaults to false

-`extended_stats` - If set to true will include the following additional fields: Raw Request, Raw Response and User Agent.
+`disable_bulk` - New from v2.9.4.
+Set to `true` to disable batch operations.
+Defaults to `false`.

+`bulk_config` - New from v2.9.4.
+You can set the following:
+* `bulk_actions` - Specifies the number of requests needed to flush the data and send it to Elasticsearch.
+Defaults to 1000 requests.
+This can be disabled by setting to `-1`.
+* `bulk_size` - Specifies the size (in bytes) needed to flush the data and send it to Elasticsearch.
+Defaults to 5MB.
+This can be disabled by setting to `-1`.
+* `flush_interval` - Specifies the time in seconds to flush the data and send it to Elasticsearch.
+Defaults to `disabled`.
+* `workers` - Specifies the number of workers

 `version` - Specifies the ES version.
 Use "3" for ES 3.x, "5" for ES 5.0 and "6" for ES 6.0.
 Defaults to "3".